-Its not everyone’s favorite logo – pointing at it’s lack of energy.
-In fact, some say its one of the worst Olympic logos.
+It’s not everyone’s favorite logo – pointing at its lack of energy.
+In fact, some say it is one of the worst Olympic logos.
 While it doesn’t top my list, it doesn’t bother me either.
-Its simple and flat, fitting in with the current logo trends.
+It’s simple and flat, fitting in with the current logo trends.
 It has a defendable meaning.
-Its just a fine symbol.
+It’s just a fine symbol.
 Not a standout, but not an atrocity.

 On the flip side, here’s the story of one of my favorites, Mexico 68.
 A design that did stand out and how that design spread into a city wide campaign, “setting the precedent for years to come.”

 Speaking of a city wide campaign, the supporting brand elements part of Interbrand’s “Passion.
 Connected.” campaign are fully integrated in every inch of the games.
 The alphabet even used in the medal design.
 The colorful geometric elements seen on signage are entirely built from the symbols of the Hangul – the Korean alphabet created to promote literacy an equalizer.
 Once again using symbols of togetherness and connection.

 I personally was drawn to the bright pink signage along the tracks of the luge, a fact that I shared while watching.
 Only a designer would comment on the signage of the Olympics instead of the incredible athleticism of a human speeding down an icy track.

 Speaking of watching the games, the Olympic Committees put in a large effort “to attract a younger audience amid declining viewership”.
 A big tech push to make the Olympics more appealing to the young crowd.
 With VR broadcasts, a drone display in the opening ceremony and closing ceremony, and a sponsorship with Snapchat – technology played a big role in the games.